• Skip to primary navigation

 Civil Society Forum 2024

-As the 10th anniversary of the Berlin Process Summit draws near, stakeholders from the Western Balkans and the EU are set to gather in Berlin for the Civil Society & Think Tank Forum 2024.
-Culminating with a large-scale conference on the sidelines of the Berlin Process Summit, the Civil Society & Think Tank Forum will shine a spotlight on the perspectives and ideas of Western Balkan civil society, strengthening their visibility and equipping decision-makers with their insights.
-The Aspen Institute Germany is organizing the Civil Society & Think Tank Forum 2024 in collaboration with the Southeast Europe Association and with generous support from the German Federal Foreign Office.
+As the 10th anniversary of the Berlin Process Summit draws near, stakeholders from the Western Balkans, EU, and UK convened for the Civil Society & Think Tank Forum 2024.
+Culminating with a large-scale conference on the sidelines of the Berlin Process Summit, the Civil Society & Think Tank Forum 2024 shined a spotlight on the perspectives and ideas of Western Balkan civil society, strengthening their visibility and equipping decision-makers with their insights.
+The Aspen Institute Germany organized the Civil Society & Think Tank Forum 2024 in collaboration with the Southeast Europe Association and with generous support from the German Federal Foreign Office for the third time in four years.

 Since the second Berlin Process Summit in 2015, the Civil Society & Think Tank Forum has aimed to formulate, present, and discuss policy recommendations on topics crucial to the Western Balkans.
 As we celebrate the 10th Anniversary of the Berlin Process, this year’s Civil Society & Think Tank Forum will not only shine a spotlight on civil society recommendations, but also put forward ideas on the future of the Berlin Process.